hackbg/ganesha/tests/MATRIX.js.md

 # Ganesha Test Matrix

+## Current issues

+* Using `require()` from TypeScript is not supported, see https://github.com/evanw/esbuild/issues/566
+* Semantics of exports vary between literate and non-literate modules in some cases.

+## Overview

 This module generates a number of test cases under the `cases/` directory.
 Each case corresponds to a different combination of conditions for importing a JavaScript module.
 After the first run (using `npm run test:matrix`),